nmqanh/geekpress/README.md

-# Mebe
+# GeekPress

-Mebe -- _the Minimalistic Elixir Blog Engine_ -- is a simple blog engine written in [Elixir](https://elixir-lang.org),
+GeekPress -- _the Beautiful Minimalistic Elixir Blog_ -- is the simplest and fastest blog for geeks written in [Elixir](https://elixir-lang.org), using the [Phoenix Framework](http://www.phoenixframework.org/).

-using the [Phoenix Framework](http://www.phoenixframework.org/).
+This engine is forked from [Mebe Blog Engine][https://blog.nytsoi.net] and I have been adding some features to make it more useful for my blogging need.
+I also added the default wonderful theme _Medium-like_ so you can  enjoy your writting without choosing a good theme for it.

 The engine consists of two parts: